Last Updated on June 24, 2022 by Laura Turner

 Training & Statistics

 Career statistics are also difficult to find.
-A 2010 Association of Medicine and Psychiatry survey revealed most of the 33 Med-Psych respondents practicing in academic settings, 30% of whom pursued additional clinical training or fellowships.
+A 2010 Association of Medicine and Psychiatry survey revealed most of the 33 Med-Psych respondents are practicing in academic settings, 30% of whom pursued additional clinical training or fellowships.
 Med-Psych clearly remains a small discipline with far fewer data reported by professional organizations that surveil typical career statistics.
 Even fewer journal articles have been published regarding Med-Psych physician numbers (~300 in 2001) and practice details (~30% practicing forms of medicine and psychiatry).
 Intuitively, most Med-Psych graduates are academically inclined and hold leadership positions within their institutions.
+For those interested in attending events, The Association of Medicine and Psychiatry holds annual meetings.

 A list of active Med-Psych programs can be found here.